erciitb/LS2025_Control_Theory/README.md

-# Control-Theory-Bootcamp
+# Control Theory Bootcamp Resources Repository

-This repository contains all the resources shared during our bootcamp (originally available on Moodle), uploaded here for easier access and reference.
-It includes weekly resources, course materials and other useful content shared throughout the bootcamp.
+Welcome to this repository containing all the resources shared during our bootcamp.
+These materials were originally shared on Moodle, but We’ve uploaded them here on GitHub for easier access, reference, and collaboration.

+##  What’s included?
+- **Weekly resources**
+- **Course information and materials**
+- **Other useful content shared during the bootcamp**

-Feel free to explore and use these materials anytime!
+Feel free to explore and make the most of these resources!